 NB! - Course runs for 2 (TWO) consecutive days from the date advertised.

-The course covers conceptualisations of Bipolar Disorder from a cognitive perspective, with theories of its development, maintenance and practical CBT interventions for addressing psychotic behaviour.
-CBT is a NICE recommended supplemental intervention for working with clients suffering from bipolar disorder, and its principles have recently been personally endorsed by sufferer Stephen Fry.
+The course covers conceptualisations of psychosis from a cognitive perspective, with theories of its development, maintenance and practical CBT interventions for addressing psychotic behaviour.
+CBT is a NICE recommended intervention for working with clients suffering from schizophrenia.

 Can be taken as an individual two-day course or as a part of a Master Practitioner Diploma in Cognitive Behavioural Therapy, Approved by the British Psychological Society Learning Centre.